ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ##Getting started

-Read more in teh Wiki [here](https://github.com/ProjectExtensions/ProjectExtensions.Azure.ServiceBus/wiki/)
+Read more in the Wiki [here](https://github.com/ProjectExtensions/ProjectExtensions.Azure.ServiceBus/wiki/)

 1. Create a console application
 2. Using NuGet, install the package ProjectExtensions.Azure.ServiceBus.